 Small-mouthed salamanders occupy a wide variety of habitats, from woodlands to pastures, and are often very common.
 Like other species of mole salamanders (in the genus Ambystoma), small-mouthed salamanders spend most of the year underground, except for when they breed.
 The distribution of small-mouthed salamanders in the United States extends from central Texas through Ohio, western Tennessee and western Alabama and north to south from southern Michigan to southeastern Texas.

-Adult small-mouthed salamanders migrate to temporary ponds during rainstorms in late winter (usually February or March).
+Adult small-mouthed salamanders migrate to temporary ponds during rainstorms in late winter or early spring (usually February or March).
 They breed in everything from low woodland ponds to roadside ditches.
 Migrations typically last only a few days.
 Once in the ponds, courtship occurs and males deposit a spermatophore (a stalk-like structure with a packet of sperm on the top) on the pond bottom and females pick up the spermatophore with their cloaca.
 Females can deposit from 300 to 800 eggs, but they usually deposit them in small clumps (50 eggs or less).
 The clumps are attached to vegetation in the water.
 The aquatic larvae transform during summer and leave the ponds.
 Larvae feed on a variety of aquatic invertebrates.
 As the larvae increase in size, they include larger invertebrates in their diets.
 Adults feed on a variety of invertebrates and likely eat a lot of earthworms.